If you just bought a new car with financing, chances are you saw a drop in your credit score. Why is that you may ask?

 When you take out an auto loan, 3 of the 5 categories that influence your credit score become affected, which will all be fully discussed below.
 Thankfully, auto loans are actually one of the most effective methods of raising your credit score in the long run.

-If your credit score dropped after buying a car, here are a few reasons why:
+If you’re wondering why did my credit score drop after buying a car, here are a few reasons why:

 You Applied for a New Line of Credit

 When you are applying for auto loans, lenders will be checking your credit score to see if you are a “reliable” borrower.
 Anytime a financial institution lends money, a hard credit check is performed.

 Hard credit checks affect the credit category known as “New Credit”.